eifachnurtobi/directus-extension-codestyle/README.md

 Download this repo, and move the dotfiles into the top level of your extension directory manually.

+Alternatively, you can install using
+`npm i eifachnurtobi/directus-extension-codestyle`
+then run the command
-Alternatively, you can install using `npm i eifachnurtobi/directus-extension-codestyle#main` and run `cp node_modules/directus-extension-codestyle/.* .` to copy the dotfiles to the top level of your extension directory.
+`cp node_modules/directus-extension-codestyle/.* .`
+to copy the dotfiles to the top level of your extension directory.
+You can uninstall the npm package again afterwards using `npm uninstall directus-extension-codestyle`